NunoDasNeves/sdl-game-starter/README.md

 Install SDL 2.0.10 development libraries to C:\SDL2-2.0.10 Copy SDL2.dll to repo (it has to be in the same directory as the executable)

-Run vcvarsall.bat to get cl in the PATH.
+Run vcvarsall.bat to get compiler in the PATH.

 Run build.bat.

 ### Linux

-Install g++ and SDL2
+Install g++ and SDL2 with your package manager.

 Run build.sh.